 Some of Sean’s most significant educational accomplishments were realized not from the “read this chapter and take a test” mentality but from teachers (public, private and post-secondary) giving him projects with no structure, no guidelines, no pass or fail.
 The goal was to identify something he wanted to learn about, research it and produce a result showing the reader everything he knew and the little details he found interesting.

 Sean’s photography passion began with admission to a TV/Film school and internships at the local ABC and CBS affiliates.
 Video production evolved into still photography, where sean began documenting the natural, un-posed beauty of a specific point in time.
 Seeing, analyzing, and reflecting on the image at hand is unique to every person and open for interpretation.
 Some of the most dramatic and emotional pictures happen when the lighting is perfect, when peoples’ emotions show naturally, and most importantly when life happens.

 Everything Sean had experienced and photographed was within a 50-mile radius of where he grew up.
 At 12’ish years old, he took a trip to Europe, his first significant travel experience and the start of wondering what other fantastic experiences were out there.

 His interest in travel increased through various travel TV shows and magazines, showcasing different cultures, the natural beauty of destinations, and the raw power of planet earth.
 With each show watched and article read, the wanderlust passion grew.

-The tradition of marriage, 2.5 kids, and a house with a white picket fence has been replaced with impressive career growth and exploring the world with random trips to anywhere, and meeting new people everywhere.
+The tradition of marriage, 2.5 kids, and a house with a white picket fence has been replaced with exploring the world with random trips to anywhere, and meeting new people everywhere.

 The lighter side of Sean is a mixture of adventure, ambition, and a side lighthearted humor.
 He is fiercely loyal to his inner circle but smart enough not to run for president of the United States.